wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.6.6 =
+* Minor bug fixes related to the 'no posts found' problem.
+(Thank you napcok and mcdorf!)
 = 1.6.5 =
 * Fixed bug in download_view
 * Eliminated several more error notices